Basque language: Palatalization

-Palatalization of the rhotics is rare and only occurs in the eastern dialects.
+Palatalization of the rhotics is rare and occurs only in the eastern dialects.
 When palatalized, the rhotics become the palatal lateral [ʎ].
 Likewise, palatalization of velars, resulting in tt or tx, is quite rare.

-A few common words, such as txakur 'dog', pronounced /tʃakur/, use palatal sounds even though in current usage they have lost the diminutive sense, the corresponding non-palatal forms now acquiring an augmentative or pejorative sense: zakur 'big dog'.
+A few common words, such as txakur 'dog', pronounced /tʃakur/, use palatal sounds even though in current usage, they have lost the diminutive sense, the corresponding non-palatal forms now acquiring an augmentative or pejorative sense: zakur 'big dog'.

 Sandhi

-There are some rules which govern the behavior of consonants in contact with each other.
-These apply both within and between words.
-When two plosives meet, the first one is dropped, and the second must become voiceless.
+There are some rules governing the behaviour of consonants in contact with each other and apply both within and between words.
+When two plosives meet, the first one is dropped, and the second becomes voiceless.
 If a sibilant follows a plosive, the plosive is dropped, and the sibilant becomes the corresponding affricate.
 When a plosive follows an affricate, the affricate becomes a sibilant, and a voiced plosive is devoiced.
 When a voiced plosive follows a sibilant, it is devoiced except in very slow and careful speech.
-In the central dialects of Basque, a sibilant turns into an affricate when it follows a liquid or a nasal.
-When a plosive follows a nasal, there's a strong tendency for it to become voiced.
+In the central dialects of Basque, a sibilant turns into an affricate if it follows a liquid or a nasal.
+When a plosive follows a nasal, there is a strong tendency for it to become voiced.